mr-ansar/layer-cake/doc/source/simulating-http-clients.rst

 The passing of ``http_client`` enables the exchange of HTTP request and response messages.
 The value (e.g. ``/``) is combined with the name of the message and included as the path component of the outgoing URI, e.g. ``/Xy``.
 To enable full processing of response messages into Python messages, enable ``layer_cake_json``.
-The default is to treat the remote party as a non-layer cake service and pass :class:`~.HttpResponse` messages to the client.
+The default is to treat the remote party as a non-**layer-cake** service and pass :class:`~.HttpResponse` messages to the client.
 Processing of the body becomes the client's responsibility.

 Due to the blocking nature of HTTP there can only ever be one outstanding request per connected client.
 To actually